xiyuanbao/kgb/content/authors/wnewsome/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Alumni

 ---

-William H. Newsome received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni in University of Michigan-Ann Arbor.
+Wenbo Xu received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni atUniversity of Michigan-Ann Arbor.